PoisotLab/ms_network_prediction/manuscript.md

 @Dunne2002FooStr].

-Within the network science literature, there are numerous methods for predicting edges based on network properties (e.g. block models [@citeSBMpaper] based on modularity, hierarchical models [@citeLarremorePaper] based on embedding).
-However, because these properties often covary with connectance, we suggest that using connectance as the primary properties of interest  is most likely to be the most practical to formulate at the moment.
+Within the network science literature, there are numerous methods for predicting edges based on network properties (e.g. block models [@Yen2020ComDet] based on modularity, hierarchical models [@Kawakatsu2021EmeHie] based on embedding, etc.).
+However, in the context of species interactin networks, these properties often covary with connectance.
+As a result we suggest that using connectance as the primary property of interest is most likely to be practical to formulate at the moment.
 We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness [@MacDonald2020RevLin], we can then derive distributions of network properties from richness estimates alone.

 ### How do we predict how species that we have never observed together
 will interact?